MovingBlocks/movingblocks.github.com/blog/2024-06-26-third-revival-milestone-complete/index.md

 🎉 In total, we merged [27 engine PRs](https://github.com/MovingBlocks/Terasology/pulls?page=1&q=is%3Apr+sort%3Aupdated-desc+is%3Amerged+merged%3A2023-11-20..2024-06-16), [78 module PRs](https://github.com/search?q=+org%3Aterasology+is%3Apr+merged%3A2023-11-20..2024-06-16+&type=pullrequests&p=1), and [20 PRs](https://github.com/search?q=-repo%3Amovingblocks%2Fterasology+org%3Amovingblocks+is%3Apr+merged%3A2023-11-20..2024-06-16+&type=pullrequests&p=3) on libraries and side projects such as gestalt, the launcher, or the module site.

-After the migration to Java 17 as part of our last milestone, in this milestone we spent time resolving issues arising from this migration 🐛
+After the migration to Java 17 as part of our last milestone, in this milestone we spent time resolving issues arising from the migration 🐛
 This involved a thorough review and discussion to determine the relevance of different visibility levels for component fields in terms of serialization, ensuring consistency across the codebase.
 We adjusted our serialization approach in the engine accordingly, made all fields in engine and module comopnents public and updated relevant documentation for ECS developers 👩‍💻
 You can find our documentation on creating components in our [Entity-Component-System (ECS) Tutorial](https://github.com/Terasology/TutorialEntitySystem/wiki/Creating-Components).